In 1802 - William Symington (in Scotland) demonstrated what has become historically known as "Europe's first practical steamboat" the Charlotte

 fledging American artist trying to find passage home after not finding any career success in London or Paris.
 The artist, was Robert Fulton.

-world - and, rightfully so. ( Napoleonic Wars) As the former American Minister to France, President Jefferson already had concerns Napoleon had
+- and, rightfully so. ( Napoleonic Wars) As the former American Minister to France, President Jefferson already had concerns Napoleon had plans to

-plans to invade America; and evidence provided to him by Capt.
+invade America; and evidence provided to him by Capt.
 John Paul Jones had confirmed his suspicions.
-Jones provided Jefferson with proof
+Jones provided Jefferson with proof that part

-that part of Napoleon's army had already crossed Siberia, with plans to ride Russian fur-trade vessels across the ocean, and then march to the White
+of Napoleon's army had already crossed Siberia, with plans to ride Russian fur-trade vessels across the ocean, and then march to the White House.
+If

-House.
-If successful it would mean that Napoleon's Army could completely surround the United States.
-So, Jefferson made two 'timely and critical'
+successful it would mean that Napoleon's Army could completely surround the United States.
+So, Jefferson made two 'timely and critical' decisions:

 1. to send James Monroe to France to meet with Robert Livingston so the two of them to discuss the possibility of purchasing the 'City' of New